 Some drugs interact with this tea and cause severe problems.
 These include blood-thinning medications like heparin, stimulants like amphetamines, and herbs or supplements like clove and Ginkgo biloba (2).

 - Limiting Oolong Tea Consumption.
 You also need to reduce the number of cups you take to reduce these severe side effects.
-WebMD advises pregnant women to limit themselves to taking less than three cups a day (4).
-Anything more than this can increase the caffeine in your blood and lead to low birth weight and premature birth (2).
+WebMD advises pregnant women to limit themselves to taking less than three cups a day to keep their caffeine intake under 200 mg (4).
+Anything more than this can increase the caffeine in your blood and potentially lead to low birth weight and premature birth (2).

 The Bottom Line

 Drinking oolong tea has been linked to several health benefits.
-For example, it increases mental alertness, prevents obesity, and reduces the risk of several diseases.
+For example, it may increase mental alertness, prevent obesity, and reduce the risk of several diseases.
 However, there is insufficient evidence for its help in reducing the risk of several diseases like eczema, osteoporosis, ovarian cancer, and autism.